robertoschwald/sample_babel_issue_14/README.md

 Sample application for https://github.com/peh/grails-babel-asset-pipeline/issues/14

+How to see the error:
-Checkout the project.
+1. Checkout the project
+2. Call "grailsw war"

-Call "grailsw war" 2 several times until you see the error:
+3. If you do not get the error, repeat "grails war" until you see it.

 ```